tgteacher/BigData-LA3/ASSIGNMENT.md

 `random.sample` function.
 2. prints each selected state abbreviation on a different line.

-In the remainder, the centroids of the kmeans algorithm must be initialized using the method implemented here.
+In the remainder, the centroids of the kmeans algorithm must be initialized using the method implemented here, perhaps using a line such as: `centroids = rdd.filter(lambda x: x['name'] in init_states).collect()`, where `rdd` is the RDD created in the data preparation task.

 #### Required syntax